Why managing your money is important

 If you get into debt

-It’s important to identify the reasons why you might be in debt.
-This can help you plan strategies to get out of the debt as quickly as possible.
+It’s important to identify why you might be in debt.
+This can help you plan strategies to get out of debt as quickly as possible.
 Start by asking yourself a few simple questions about your spending and income.
 For example:

 - How many credit cards do you have?
 How much do you owe on each?
 How much do you pay off each month?

 Answering these questions can help you to list all of your debts.
 Then you can focus on clearing one debt at a time.
 You might want to start with the smallest debt so that you gain confidence to tackle the bigger debts.

 Taking steps to reduce debt will help you avoid stress.
 If you have a partner, reducing debt might also help you avoid arguments.

 If you find you’re not getting on top of things on your own, a financial adviser might be able to help you negotiate with debtors, explain options for dealing with outstanding bills, and work with you to create a manageable budget.

 The Commonwealth Financial Counselling Program offers free financial counselling to individuals, families and small business operators who are experiencing financial difficulty because of unemployment, sickness, credit over-commitment and family breakdown.

 You can also use the Australian Government’s Financial Information Service.
 This service is free and available to everybody.
 You don’t have to be receiving Centrelink payments to use it.